What are Community Shares?

 Why should I invest?

 This is not only about buying a pub.
 It’s about helping to sustain our community.
-A village without a pub is like a cart without a horse.

 Community pubs are the heart of any village society, bringing together people of all ages, backgrounds and interests to share interests and enthusiasms.
 They promote social inclusion and help to counteract isolation and loneliness.
 They offer a venue for meetings and services to the community.
 They enrich local culture, art and sport.
 They provide employment and training and support for the local economy.

 Community pubs are thriving where private enterprise has failed.
 They provide a way to invest your money in your local economy, giving you a financial stake in the future of your own community.
 There are over 120 community pubs in the UK and no community pub has ceased trading.
 Most operate as Community Benefit Societies owned by member shareholders and typically employ a paid manager to run the pub.
 Community Benefit Societies are able to pay dividends to shareholders if the pub is profitable.
 And shareholders are entitled to 30% income tax relief on their investment under HMRC’s Social Investment Tax Relief (SITR) scheme.

 The Bevy, Brighton is the UK’s first co-operative pub on a housing estate.
 It is funded by over 700 shareholders and was re-built and decorated by an army of volunteers.
 Today, it still relies on these volunteers to chip-in with the day-to-day running of the pub, whether that’s mowing the lawn, touching up some painting, or glass collecting when they’re busy.